 Delhi-Srinagar-Leh Road Trip is a dream trip for any road tripper in India, and probably the world.
 Add to this the Leh-Manali circuit and this is what the dreams are made of.
 These roads pass through the most scenic routes that you can travel on.
-The vistas change from rich green fields of plains of Punjab to river fed meadows of Kashmir before all the green is lost and naked Cost to cold desert of Ladakh presents its hues in various shades of stones.
-The roadside dhabas make way for the roadside monasteries.
+The vistas change from rich green fields of plains of Punjab to river fed meadows of Kashmir before all the green is lost and naked Cost to the cold desert of Ladakh presents its hues in various shades of stones.
+The roadside Dhabas make way for the roadside monasteries.

 I was on this dream trip organized by Oyo Rooms in association with ScoutMyTrip team for the highest blogger meet at Khardung La in Ladakh.
 I could not complete the trip due to bad health and had to return back from Leh.
 This means half a dream lived and another half parked for some future date.